gbraad-unitedstack/openstack-handsonlabs/tripleo/deploying-openstack-using-tripleo.md

 Nodes can be assigned a role by setting the flavor:

   * `control` sets up a controller node, which also handles the network.
   * `compute` sets up a Nova compute node.
   * `ceph` sets up a node for Ceph storage.

 The extra arguments allow you to modify the deployment that is performed.

   * `--control-scale 3` instructs the deployment to assign 3 nodes with the controller role.
   * `--ceph-storage-scale 3` instructs the deployment to assign 3 nodes to be used for the Ceph storage backend.
   * `-e puppet-pacemaker.yaml` will setup pacemaker HA for the controller nodes
   * `--ntp-server pool.ntp.org` will sync time on the nodes using NTP.

 Note: if you want to use all compute nodes at once, include `--compute-scale 3`.
 But in this article I am using these additional nodes for scale out.

 ## Perform deployment

-	* `--tags all`
+Now you can perform the _undercloud_ deployment using:

 ```
-$ ./quickstart.sh --tags all
+$ ./quickstart.sh --config deploy-config.yml --undercloud-image-url file:///var/lib/oooq-images/undercloud-mitaka.qcow2 $VIRTHOST
 ```

 ## Tags and scripts

+  * `--tags all`

 ## Login to undercloud node